JFGC97/Build-a-World-Cup-Database/README.md

 # Build-a-World-Cup-Database
-Description: For this project, you will create an interactive Bash program that uses PostgreSQL to track the customers and appointments for your salon.
+Description: For this project, you will create a Bash script that enters information from World Cup games into PostgreSQL, then query the database for useful statistics.

 games.csv - raw data